The Dumbing-Down of America

 Gideon D. Asche

-“As a Christian I have no duty to allow myself to be cheated, but I have the duty to be a fighter for truth and justice” – Anonymous Patriot.
+“As a Christian, I have no duty to allow myself to be cheated, but I have the duty to be a fighter for truth and justice”

 Wow!
 Good words huh?
 Worthy of reposting don’t you think?

-I found them posted on one of the fake news sites I monitor.
-There was an “Impeach Obama” for Benghazi pop-up that hovered back and forth.
+I found them posted on one of the right-wing facsimile news sites I monitor.
+There was an irrelevant anti-Hillary Benghazi pop-up that hovered back and forth.
 I had to disable it to read the page.